SimplyAdmire/cookbook-gitlab/README.md

 1. Add your own ssh public keys to `templates/default/gitlab_authorized_keys.erb`
 2. Add `recipe[gitlab]` to your node's runlist - run: `chef-client`
-3. Edit `:domain` in `config/deploy.rb` and then: `cap deploy` (It may fail to "restart" at the end - that's OK.)
-4. Edit `/home/gitlab/.pam_environment` - that's where the database username / passsword are kept.
+3. Edit `/home/gitlab/.pam_environment` - that's where the database username / passsword are kept.
-5. `cap deploy:app_setup`
-6. `cap deploy:start`
-7. Browse to the ip address and sign in as the default user. (admin@local.host / 5iveL!fe) NOTE: You may need to give it a second to compile all of the assets and get spun up properly - if you see an Nginx 502 Gateway error give it a second.
+4. Browse to the ip address and sign in as the default user. (admin@local.host / 5iveL!fe) NOTE: You may need to give it a second to compile all of the assets and get spun up properly - if you see an Nginx 502 Gateway error give it a second.
-8. Profit
+5. Profit

 # Attributes

 # Recipes

+- gitlab::default
+- gitlab::prerequisites
+- gitlab::redis
+- gitlab::postfix
+- gitlab::users
+- gitlab::gitolite
+- gitlab::mysql
+- gitlab::nginx
+- gitlab::gitlab

 # Author